mateuszanella/php-archive-stream/docs/USAGE.md

 The ArchiveManager provides a flexible way to create and manage archives in various formats.
 This document outlines the basic usage patterns, including creating archives, adding files, and configuring the manager.

-## Creating the ArchiveManager
+## Creating the manager instance

-To start using the ArchiveManager, you need to create an instance:
+To start using the library, you need to create an instance of the `ArchiveManager` class.:

 ```php
 use PhpArchiveStream\ArchiveManager;